CDS Command Line Interface (CLI)

 Use the --filter

-option to create handlers for specific actions and functions.
+option to create handlers for specific actions/functions or entities.

 cds add handler --filter submitOrder